The Japanese Monsoon missions, and the I-29

 Interestingly, Bose was always conscious of the need to have all communities working together.
 Abid Hasan led efforts to ensure that Hindu, Muslim, and Sikh soldiers dined together instead of eating in separate messes.
 Bose, when deciding to leave Germany and ally with Japan, had toyed with the idea of taking a Hindu, a Muslim, and a Sikh on his journey to Asia.
 When the German naval authorities told him that he could take only one aide, he picked Abid Hasan to be his companion.
 N.G.
 Swami, and four others with advanced training in wireless telegraphy, secret ink, and sophisticated radio transmitters, were to follow on MV Osorno in March.

 Before we continue further with the story of Jai Hind, let us see the purported connections to Champakaraman Pillai, who was also a freedom fighter present in Germany and who passed away in 1934.
 When Bose tried to travel to Germany, Pillai, who was firmly entrenched in Berlin, had actively dissuaded the trip, believing that Bose would not be well received, which proved to be right.
 It is said that Pillai gave the slogan to Bose when they met in Vienna in 1933, but it seems unlikely.
 Moreover, though we have records of Pillai’s letter to Bose, the meeting in Vienna is unsubstantiated, as Pillai was quite ill at that time.
+They may have met in Berlin - MR Vyas mentions that Gen Werner Von Hentig met Bose through the good offices of Pillai.

 Anyway, going by legends, Pillai coined the phrase in 1907 while schooling at Trivandrum, aged 16 years.
 Now, this is quite unlikely as Hindustani was never taught or spoken in Trivandrum during that period, and Pillai had little possibility of learning such terms (though in all fairness, he may have heard it much later at Turkey and from Arabs, who termed India as Al Hind or Hindistan), let alone coining something in such an alien language.
 Also, there are no mentions of the usage of Jai Hind being uttered or popularized between his coining it and the time when Bose used it in Germany.
 His letters to various people do not have the usage mentioned.
 But some reports, a couple of books, and speeches about him, much later, credit him with the usage, thus lending weight to the legend.
 I am convinced that Pillai was not the originator of the usage.